Sermons

 13 August 2017

 People often ask me how I became a Christian and then later on becoming a pastor.
-They seem a little disappointed with my answer thinking I had this huge mountain top experience or where God appeared to me in a vision to convert me and then tell me to become a pastor.
-Becoming a Christian;… Read more
+They seem a little disappointed with my answer thinking I had this huge mountain… Read more

 How did he do that?